 #A word of caution

-GitHub Actions runners can update automatically.
-When an update occurs, your changes to safe_sleep.sh may be overwritten.
-To ensure your fix persists, you could set up a cron job or a scheduled task to re-apply this change periodically.
+GitHub Actions runners can update automatically, and an update may overwrite your changes to safe_sleep.sh.
+To keep the fix in place, consider setting up a cron job or scheduled task to re-apply it periodically.

 #Additional resources

-For more technical details and community discussion on this topic, you can refer to these GitHub issues and pull requests:
+For more technical details and community discussion on this topic, see the following GitHub issues and pull requests:

 Do you have a question or a suggestion about this post?
 Contact me!